How Much the Average House Costs in Each State

 The average price of a home is $244,795.
 Ohio cities like Cincinnati and Columbus have reinvented themselves, morphing into meccas for arts, culture, and cuisine.
 Millennials, in particular, are taking a liking to them.
 The lower cost of living means more money for fun.

 With a cost of living 12 percent below the national average, the home price average of $190,497 stands out.
 Especially when you consider that you can play outdoors year-round thanks to mild winters and 234 days of sunshine annually—well above the U.S. average.
-Check out the nicest places in each state.

 Thanks to the popularity of Portland, the state’s average price of a home is up to $408,641.
 The liveable city offers reliable public transportation, an impressive web of bike trails, and top-notch medical services.
 The coast, forests, and mountains space offer countless options for recreation.